rusq/slackdump/README.rst

     _ = sd
   }

+See |go ref|

 FAQ
 ===

 :Q: **Do I need to create a Slack application?**

 :A: No, you don't.
+Just run the application and EZ-Login 3000 will take
-You need to grab that token and cookie from the
-    browser Slack session.
-See Usage_ at the top of the file.
+    care of the authentication or, alternatively, grab that token and cookie from the browser Slack session.
+See `User Guide`_.

 :Q: **I'm getting "invalid_auth" error**

 :A: Go get the new Cookie from the browser and Token as well.

 Bulletin Board